msguerra74/Automata/README.md

 2. From the command prompt, navigate to the 'Automata' folder and run any of the following Grunt tasks:
     - 'grunt' to develop the site with instant feedback
     - 'grunt build' to build the current site
-    - 'grunt download' to download the latest vendor files (.htaccess, _normalize.scss, jquery.min.js, and oldie.min.js)
+    - 'grunt download' to download the latest vendor files (.htaccess, _normalize.scss, _normalize_oldie.scss, jquery.js, and oldie.js)
 3. More on usage later...

-### Browser support

-Browser support will depend on the type of project created, so any browser can be supported if needed.
-Out of the box, Automata is designed to work with all major modern browsers (Android, Chrome, Firefox, iOS, Opera, and Safari), as well as Internet Explorer 6 and up.
-An 'oldie.js' script has been included by default, which allows IE6/7/8 to understand HTML5 sectioning elements and CSS3 media queries.
-Normalize.css v1.x has also been included, which provides additional support for IE6+.

 The MIT License (MIT)
 ---------------------